 Dolomite or rock dust has some minerals in it, but I mostly add it to the mix if it is too acidic.

-For a compost tea activator , I use a 60 litre bin.
-To this I add –
+For a batch of compost tea in a 60 litre bin add –

-These ingredients are added to 60 litres of rainwater and put into the compost tea brewer where air is bubbled through for 10 minutes every hour, allowed to rest and bubbled again and the process is repeated a few times throughout the day.
+These ingredients are added to 60 litres of rainwater and put into the compost tea brewer where air is bubbled through it overnight.
 It is then ready to go after filtration.
 Put the waste from the filtering straight onto your compost heap.
-You can bubble yours for longer if you want, but 10 minutes is tghe limit for my old compressor before it starts to overheat.

 You can see from the ingredients that I reckon that the microbial population and activity is the prime driver of a good compost or tea but be creative with your mix, there are hundreds of ideas online.
 You can even just get existing compost and soak it in water for a couple of days before straining it and using the resulting liquid.